I've got a graduate degree, a solid job, live in a cool neighborhood; didn't I hit the superficial yuppie trifecta? :)

-And this is undoubtedly juvenile, but maybe you've got the same slice of humor as me, and so you respect my efforts to amuse myself at work:
+And this is undoubtedly juvenile, but maybe you've got the same slice of humor as me, and so you respect my efforts find a modest amount of amusement at work:

 I don’t care what you do, but I do have a thing for smart chicks.
 I’d love to meet a nice girl and go hiking in Rock Creek Park.
 I want to go with you on a night-time monument tour.
 Or go mini-golfing.
 Let's locate a volunteer activity to do together that actually makes some kind of difference.
 Let's play tennis.
 Or go bowling.

 Until the group folded due to lack of interest, I was getting up way too early 3 mornings a week for my running club, “Back On My Feet” ("a national nonprofit organization that is dedicated to creating independence and self-sufficiency within the homeless"; http://dc.backonmyfeet.org/dc-landing.html).
 And truthfully, I don't feel all that politically active, but my boss suggested I check out “Drinking Liberally,” and when I learned DC had no chapter, I co-started one.
 And you should come!
 (I say that in no small part because we're not getting a whole lot of interest.
 And in DC!)